JuliaActors/YAActL.jl/docs/src/index.md

 ## Rationale

-1. Actors are exciting.
-2. Actors are needed for parallel computing.
+1. Actors are an important concept for concurrent computing.
-3. There is no mature [actor library](https://en.wikipedia.org/wiki/Actor_model#Actor_libraries_and_frameworks) in Julia.
+2. There is no [actor library](https://en.wikipedia.org/wiki/Actor_model#Actor_libraries_and_frameworks) in Julia.
-4. Building on Julia's existing strengths, it is possible to condense the actor-concept into a tiny smart and fast library for Julia.
+3. Julia allows to condense the actor-concept into a  smart and fast library.
-5. A community effort is needed to do it.
+4. A community effort is needed to do it.
-6. This will enhance Julia's parallel computing capabilities.

-If you agree with those points, please join `YAActL`'s development.
+If you agree with those points, please help with  `YAActL`'s development.

 ## References